zachariahcox/slsa/docs/spec/draft/threats.md

 *Threat:* Modify the code after it has been reviewed but before submission.

 *Mitigation:* Source control platform invalidates approvals whenever the proposed change is modified.

 *Example:* Source repository requires two-person review on all changes.
-Adversary sends a "good" pull request to a peer, who approves it.
-Adversary then modifies it to contain "bad" code before submitting.
-Solution: Configure branch protection to dismiss stale approvals when new changes are pushed.
+Adversary sends an initial "good" pull request to a peer, who approves it.

-> Note: This is not currently a SLSA requirement because the productivity hit is
-> considered too great to outweigh the security benefit.
-The cost of code review
-> is already too high for most projects, given current code review tooling, so
-> making code review even costlier would not further our goals.
-However, this
-> should be considered for future SLSA revisions once the state-of-the-art for
-> code review has improved and the cost can be minimized.
+Adversary then modifies their proposal to contain "bad" code.

+Solution: Configure the code review rules to require review of the most recent revision before submission.
+Resetting or "dismissing" votes on a PR introduces substantial friction to the process.
+Depending on the security posture of the source, the producer has a few choices to deal with this situation.
+They may:
+*   Accept this risk.
+Code review is already expensive and the pros outweigh the cons here.
+*   Dismiss reviews when new changes are added.
+This is a common outcome when expert code review is required.
+*   Leave previous reviews intact, but require that "at least the last revision must be reviewed by someone."

 </details>
 <details><summary>Submit a change that is unreviewable</summary>

-*Threat:* Send a change that is meaningless for a human to review that looks benign but is actually malicious.
+*Threat:* Adversary crafts a change that is meaningless for a human to review that looks benign but is actually malicious.

 *Mitigation:* Code review system ensures that all reviews are informed and